 The component measures the standard deviation of the inflation rate over the last five years.
 Generally, the GDP deflator was used as the measure of inflation for this component.
 When these data were unavailable, the Consumer Price Index was used.
 The following formula was used to determine the zero-to-10 scale rating for each country: $(V{max} - V_i) / (V{max} - V{min})$ multiplied by 10. $V_i$ represents the country's standard deviation of the annual rate of inflation during the last five years.
 The values for $V{min}$ and $V{max}$ were set at zero and 25%, respectively.
-This procedure will allocate the highest ratings to the countries with least variation in the annual rate of inflation over the five-year period.
+This procedure will allocate the highest ratings to the countries with the least variation in the annual rate of inflation.
+A perfect 10 results when there is no variation in the rate of inflation over the five-year period.
 Ratings will decline toward zero as the standard deviation of the inflation rate approaches 25% annually.

-Sources World Bank, World Development Indicators (various issues); International Monetary Fund, International Financial Statistics (various issues).
+Sources World Bank, World Development Indicators; International Monetary Fund, International Financial Statistics.